 Current System Transformation

-Ontario Health will take on the programs and operations of six health agency transfer partners, including Cancer Care Ontario, Health Quality Ontario, E-Health, Health Shared Services Ontario, Trillium Gift of Life, and Health Force Ontario Marketing and Recruitment Agency
+Ontario Health was mandated to take on the programs and operations of multiple health agency transfer partners, including Cancer Care Ontario, Health Quality Ontario, E-Health, Health Shared Services Ontario, Trillium Gift of Life, and Health Force Ontario Marketing and Recruitment Agency

 - Expansion of the current exceptional clinical guidance and quality improvement practices in existing agencies into other critical areas of the health care sector